Laragear/php/README.md

 > [!WARNING]
 >
-> Unsupported (EOL) PHP Versions may not work properly.
+> [Unsupported PHP Versions](https://www.php.net/supported-versions.php) may not work properly.
 Be sure to always stay up to date.

 ### DevContainer